Massachusetts Project Lead The Way Initiative

 Watch a Video Recap of Our Boston Children’s Event Day

 Connecting students and teachers to build a PLTW community:

 Student competitions and events, along with opportunities for teachers to network and share best practices, enrich the learning for students and teachers alike.
+We offer annual conferences, teacher coaching, Learning Teams and ongoing PD.
 Developing model sites for schools and teachers to learn from: Showcasing schools across the Commonwealth provides models for teachers and school leaders to visit and learn from.

 How to get involved

 Want to start a PLTW program at your school?
 Visit the PLTW website to learn more.